 Host – Central Quay is a 11 minute bus ride or a 18 minute walk from the university’s city campus and a 24 minute bus ride from the Collegiate Campus.

-Our awards.
 All dedicated to you.

 We’re proud to have won some awards.
 But hopefully they mean something to you too.
 Because the National Student Housing Survey only recognises accommodation based on real student experiences.
 So the people voting are the ones who live with us.
 Which means you can pick your Host student home with confidence.